patridge/learn-knowledge-check/README.md

+This repo is no longer being maintained.
+This generator has been deprecated in favor of [integrating this template into the multi-template system of the greater learn-module-generator Yeoman system](https://github.com/patridge/learn-module-generator#generate-a-module-knowledge-check).

 # yo learn-knowledge-check - Microsoft Learn knowledge check generator

 A Yeoman generator to create a knowledge check for Microsoft Learn modules.